October 2024

 1. Where do acorn woodpeckers store acorns for winter?

-2. How do acorns woodpeckers make hole in the tree?3.
-What did Lauren see on the videos?
+2. How do acorns woodpeckers make holes in the tree?

 3. Why should the acorns fit snugly in the holes?